Heading to the Oregon coast, expecting sunny weather only to find out the forecast is rainy? Wondering what to do on a rainy Manzanita Oregon day?

 5. Embrace the Beach Life and Go Native.
 Grab your rain gear and get outside!

 Boogie boarding on the coast requires a wet suit, rain or shine, so get out there and enjoy (check with the local agencies and surf shops about beach safety and conditions).
+You'll find gear available at local places such as Cleanline Surf in Cannon Beach and Bahama Mama's in Manzanita.

 Layer up, and enjoy the wonderful hiking in the area, including nearby Oswald West State Park where you wander through temperate rainforest, secluded beaches, and take in spectacular views.
-Don't forget the short Neahkahnie Mountain hike.
+Don't forget the nearby Neahkahnie Mountain hike.
 It's lots of fun for everyone, with breathtaking views at the top.

 Or simply take in a long, leisurely walk on the beach, look for beach treasures, and enjoy the stunning beauty of the north Oregon coast!